Organ Donation- Law Change

 Even after the law change, families will still be involved before any organ or tissue donation goes ahead and NHS Blood and Transplant Specialist Nurses will continue to speak with families about their loved one’s decision.

 The new system will only cover organs and tissue for routine transplants

 Certain organs and tissues will not be part of the opt out system (for example limbs, face etc).
 This is an additional safeguard to ensure that only organs and tissue used for routine transplants are included in the new system, to help those on a waiting list.
 Further information about the consultation and the Government’s response is available at: https://www.gov.uk/government/consultations/opt-out-organ-donation-organs-and-tissues-excluded-from-the-new-system

 The Human Tissue Authority consulted on their practical guidance about how the new system should be operated by healthcare professionals working in organ donation and transplantation.
 The guidance will come in the form of a revised Code of Practice.
 This revised Code will help to guide organ and tissue donation and transplantation professionals working in England on the day-to-day application of the new deemed consent system.
 Please contact the Human Tissue Authority directly if you have any questions about the updated Code of Practice.

 Many thanks to those of you who took the time to respond to the Government’s public consultation on which organs and tissue should be excluded from the opt out system and to the Human Tissue Authority’s consultation around their revised Code of practice.
 Your input was hugely important.

-If you have any questions about any of the above information, please do not hesitate to contact Geraldine Parker-Smith, my colleague responsible for engaging with our BAME stakeholders and faith and beliefs organisations.
+If you have any questions about any of the above information, please do not hesitate to contact Geraldine Parker-Smith, responsible for engaging with our BAME stakeholders and faith and beliefs organisations.
 You can email her on email@example.com